Brooks Ghost 13

 The Brooks 13 is lighter, softer, and more flexible than its predecessor.
 Its cushioning is also softer due to the increased use of DNA Loft foam.
-However, the lockdown around the toes is looser than before, which may not be suitable for runners with thin feet.
+However, the lockdown around the toes is looser than before, which may not suit runners with narrow feet.
 Testers agree that the cushioning of both shoes lacks some bounce.

 Saucony Ride 13

 These two shoes are equivalent in terms of weight and stack height.
 However, the cushioning of the Saucony Ride 13 is firmer and a little more springy.
-In terms of lockdown, the Ghost 13 is more flexible which is better suited for runners with wider feet.
+In terms of lockdown, the Ghost 13 is more flexible, better suited for runners with wider feet.

 Nike Air Zoom Pegasus 37

 Although these shoes offer similar configurations, testers who tried them both found their ride to be different.
 Indeed, the Pegasus 37 offers a firmer sole that proves to be more responsive.
-This makes it more pleasant for speed sessions while the Ghost seems to offer better comfort for easy training sessions.
-Besides, the upper of the P37 has a more narrow fit and is therefore a little tighter.
+It makes it more pleasant for speed sessions, while the Ghost seems to provide better comfort for easy training sessions.
+Besides, the upper of the P37 has a more narrow fit and is, therefore, a little tighter.